Set Up Custom SMTP

 ## Before You Start

-Use Custom SMTP when your sending service is not one of Mailrith's built-in providers but can send email through standard SMTP login details.
-This may be a corporate mail relay, a self-managed server, or another email service provider.
+Use Custom SMTP when your email delivery service is not one of Mailrith's built-in options and the service supplies standard SMTP login details.
+The service might be a corporate mail relay, a self-managed server, or another email delivery service.

-Ask your mail administrator or provider for these details:
+Ask your mail administrator or email delivery service for these SMTP settings before you create the connection:

 - **SMTP host:** the server address, such as `smtp.example.com`.

 - **Security mode:** STARTTLS, TLS, or none.
-Use encrypted modes whenever the server supports them.
+Choose an encrypted mode when the server supports one.

-- **Username:** the login name, often the sending email address.
+- **Username:** the SMTP login name, often the sending email address.

 - **Password:** the SMTP password or app-specific password.

-- **Allowed From email:** the address the server permits this login to send from.
+- **Allowed From email:** the email address that the server allows this login to send from.

-- **Optional event forwarding:** if the provider can send bounce or complaint events to a custom URL, Mailrith can provide a delivery-event webhook endpoint.
+- **Optional event forwarding:** if the email delivery service can send bounce or complaint events to a custom URL, Mailrith can provide a delivery-event webhook endpoint.

 ## Mailrith Fields